bickybee/talk-in-pictures/README.md

 FLASK_APP=sandbox.py flask run
 ```

-Also, you'll need the API key and secret from Vicky!
+Also, you'll need to ask for the .env file with API keys and secrets!

-Then set them as environment variables in the pipenv shell.